SkyZ-21/flask_baseline_app/README.md

 EC2 deoloyment config w/ Nginx + Gunicorn add Docker support

+Contributing:
+Please feel free to open an issues or pull requests!

 License:
 MIT — free to modify and use for any purpose.